Skip to main content

 Synonym and abbreviation layers

 An explicit dictionary that maps equivalent terms: couch = sofa, trainers = sneakers, AC = air conditioning, 4K = ultra-high-definition.
-This layer is separate from the neural embeddings because synonyms need to be deterministic - "couch" should always resolve to the same canonical term, regardless of the surrounding context.
+This layer is separate from the neural embeddings because synonyms need to be deterministic.
+"Couch" should always resolve to the same canonical term, regardless of the surrounding context.

 What it catches: Regional vocabulary differences, brand-specific abbreviations, and industry shorthand that language models handle inconsistently.
 This is especially important for product data enrichment pipelines where product titles use abbreviations that shoppers spell out.